UCSBCarpentry/2019-01-25-UCSBLibrary/pre-email-1.md

 Thank you for registering for our UCSB Software Carpentry Workshop.
 We are looking forward to spending time with you all.

 There are several steps we would like you to take before the workshop.

-Most importantly, install all of the software that we will be using.
-There are [detailed setup instuctions](https://ucsbcarpentry.github.io/2019-01-25-UCSBLibrary/index.html#setup) on the workshop website.
+Most importantly, install all of the software that we will be using: git, Bash, and R.  There are [detailed setup instuctions](https://ucsbcarpentry.github.io/2019-01-25-UCSBLibrary/index.html#setup) on the workshop website.
 Feel free to contact [Jon Jablonski](mailto:jonjab@ucsb.edu) if you have problems